pfitchen0/bare-bones-stm32g0xx/projects/blink/README.md

 }
 ```

 Next, specify the entry point function for the firmware.
-This is ultimately where our startup code - which sets the stack pointer, copies global/static variables from flash to RAM, etc... - is implemented.
+This is ultimately where our startup code is implemented.
 We'll get to this in a moment.
-For now, call it `ResetHandler` or something similar.
+Call it `ResetHandler` or something similar.

 It's also convenient to calculate and store the desired initial stack pointer value in the linkerscript so that our startup code can use it without needing to know the final RAM address.
 Again, this will be more clear when we get to the startup code.

 ```
 ENTRY(ResetHandler)
-initial_stack_pointer = ORIGIN(RAM) + LENGTH(RAM);
+initial_stack_ptr = ORIGIN(RAM) + LENGTH(RAM);
 ```

 Now the linkerscript just needs to outline how each section should be placed in memory.
 These are the minimum set of sections that need to be placed: